Nithinbonagiri123/Airline1/README.md

-# Real-Time Data Streaming & Analytics Platform
+# Airline Customer Review Streaming & Analytics Platform

-This project delivers a scalable pipeline for real-time data ingestion, processing, and analytics using Apache Kafka and PySpark.
-Designed for flexibility, it can handle any tabular dataset, perform live sentiment evaluation, extract trending terms, and monitor batch performance metrics.
+This project delivers a scalable pipeline for real-time ingestion, processing, and analytics of airline customer review data using Apache Kafka and PySpark.
+It is designed specifically to handle airline review datasets, perform live sentiment analysis, extract trending terms from customer feedback, and monitor batch performance metrics relevant to customer experience in the airline industry.

 ## Features

-- **Continuous data streaming** via Kafka topics
+- **Continuous streaming of airline customer reviews** via Kafka topics
 - **Distributed processing** with Spark (PySpark)
-- **Automated sentiment analysis** and keyword frequency extraction
+- **Automated sentiment analysis** and keyword frequency extraction on review text
-- **Batch-level metrics logging** and cloud (S3) archiving
+- **Batch-level metrics logging** and cloud (S3) archiving for review analytics
-- **Performance visualization** for throughput and latency
+- **Performance visualization** for throughput and latency of review processing

 ## Prerequisites